-look up to get rid of get on with cut down on

-Multi-word verbs often have two or many more meanings.
+look after take up go over beat up or thre ee: look up to get rid of get on with cut down on Multi-word verbs often have two or many more meanings.
 The meaning can be literal or figurative:

 I looked up and saw the pale moon.
 I looked up the name on Wikipedia.
 Which of the following phrases do you know?
 Your trainer will help explain the ones you don't know: